rust-lang/rust-wiki-backup/Core-styleguide.md

 ### Interfaces

-Interfaces names should be verbs.
+Interface names should be verbs.

 ### Predicates